-With a large number of the population working remotely the past few weeks, we’ve been receiving questions, similar to the above about whether or not Microsoft Teams can be used for Project Managers.
-So, in this blog, we’re going to cover 5 tips you need to know to get started using Microsoft Teams as your project management tool!
+With a large number of the population working remotely throughout 2020, we’ve been receiving questions, similar to the above about whether or not Microsoft Teams can be used for Project Managers.
+This blog cover 5 tips you need to know to get started using Microsoft Teams as your project management tool.

 Most people know Microsoft Teams as the communication tool that it is – they know that they can use Microsoft Teams to be able to connect with their colleagues and their team members via chat and voice and video calling capabilities.
-But, unfortunately, that’s where a lot of end users’ knowledge of Microsoft Teams ends.
-They’re not always aware that it can do so much more than just provide a way to stay in touch!
+Unfortunately, that’s where a lot of end users’ knowledge of Microsoft Teams ends.
+They’re not always aware that it can do so much more than just provide a way to stay in touch.

-In fact, Microsoft Teams is a spectacular communication and collaboration tool that allows for document collaboration, presentation, and whiteboarding capabilities in addition to their more well-known communication features.
+Microsoft Teams is a communication and collaboration tool that allows for document collaboration, presentation, and white-boarding capabilities in addition to their more well-known communication features.

 To see more about what Teams can do in general, check out our Microsoft Teams Demo – 4 Powerful Capabilities of Microsoft Teams blog and it’s corresponding blog, Microsoft Teams Demo – Top Features and Capabilities.

 Now, let's dive into the top 5 tips

 #1: Keep Everyone Informed with Teams and Channels

 A Project Manager needs open and transparent communication throughout every aspect of the projects they’re overseeing, and Microsoft Teams has the capability to provide that!